 At the age of seventeen, I teamed up with a neurosurgeon from Duke Hospital to form a neurosurgical partnership with Mulago National Referral Hospital in Kampala, Uganda.
 Neurosurgical capacity in Uganda has grown steadily since the program’s inception, and I have maintained a lead role, traveling bi-annually to Uganda with the team from Duke.

 While studying at the University of Tennessee (Go Vols!), I received a grant to supplement my research on crop yields in the southern African country of Lesotho.
 Directly after college, I worked with Global Health Corps and The United Nations Foundation, exposing me to international development issues on a larger scale.

-Following a recent move from Brooklyn to Denver, I am so thrilled to venture into entrepreneurship for the first time with the creation of level, a philanthropic consulting firm working to seamlessly connect brands to humanitarian affairs.
+I am so thrilled to venture into entrepreneurship for the first time with the creation of level, a philanthropic consulting firm working to seamlessly connect brands to humanitarian affairs.

 stephen joins our board with more than six years of experience in the live music industry. he has worked under the mentorship of peter shapiro since graduating from the college of charleston in 2012. having started as an intern at relix media group, stephen then oversaw all of their marketing efforts until eventually moving to brooklyn bowl to oversee their ticketing and marketing efforts. all the while stephen spent his free time traversing the country, and often times internationally, helping produce events such as bonnaroo, phish riviera maya, governor’s ball, electric forest, the march for science in dc, and many, many more. stephen now works directly under peter at dayglo ventures helping oversee all marketing for his companies. stephen has also played a crucial role for the tj martell foundation’s next generation committee in nyc for the past two years, helping to raise money to support innovative groundbreaking cancer research.